discoliam/discoliam2020/src/uses.md

 * My daily backpack is a hand made Daysack by [Big Top](https://www.instagram.com/bigxtop/).
 It's fully waterproof (rain-wise), I've had it for 6 years and I imagine it'll last forever.

-* For coffee I use an [Porlex Mini](https://www.porlexgrinders.com/products/porlex-mini-grinder ) for grinding and a [AeroPress](https://aeropress.com/) for brewing, both home and when traveling.
-I normally try and pick up some local beans wherever I happen to be in the world.
+* For coffee, I use an [Porlex Mini](https://www.porlexgrinders.com/products/porlex-mini-grinder ) for grinding.
+For brewing, I now have a few options:
+  * Mostly at home I use the [AeroPress](https://aeropress.com/), which I switch between metal and paper filters.
+  * For pour-over at home or on the road I use a [MiiR Pourigami](https://www.miir.com/collections/pourigami-travel-coffee-system/products/pourigami-portable-travel-coffee-dripper), and a [CoffeeSock](https://coffeesock.com/).
+  * I've recently got into using an old Mocha Pot again.
+I find this is the best bet If I need to use up some bad store brought coffee we sometimes have lying around.
+* As for techniques, I'll do whatever [James Hoffmann](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ) tells me too.